DataMateApp/DataMate-code.gs/README.md

 ### Step 2: Deploy the Add-on
 1. Click **Run > onInstall**.
 2. Authorize the script when prompted.
+3. Open the DataMate UI and select **New Dataset**

 ---